 Currently there is no financial support for undergraduate students from the lab, however, you can:

-- If you are a student in the Honors College, you can apply for an Undergraduate Research Fellowship, which provides an hourly stipend for 20 hrs a week, for a 2 semester project
+- If you are a student in the Honors College, you can apply to the Honors College Undergraduate Research Scholars program, which provides an hourly stipend for 20 hrs a week, for a 2 semester project

-- You can apply to the TTU/HHMI Undergraduate Research Scholar Program.
+- If you have worked in the lab for at least 3mo, you can apply to the TTU/HHMI Undergraduate Research Scholar Program.